In Calvin's Honor

 This page is dedicated to honoring the memory of Calvin "CJ" Dickey Jr., an 18-year-old who tragically passed away following the first day of his college football conditioning camp due to complications from exertional rhabdomyolysis and a sickle cell trait crisis based on independent autopsy findings.
 CJ discovered he carried the sickle cell trait during NCAA-mandated screenings which was reported to the university prior to reporting to camp.
 Our mission is to share his story and raise awareness about vital athlete safety issues, including NCAA protocols for managing sickle cell traits and preventing heat-related emergencies.

-Click the link below to learn more about the NCAA and CDC Sickle Cell Trait Guidelines
+Click the links below to learn more about the NCAA and CDC Sickle Cell Trait Guidelines

 Honoring CJ by Carrying His Light Forward